Honda Performance Development

 For six consecutive years, from 2006-11, Honda powered the entire 33-car starting field at the Indianapolis 500.
 And for six years in a row – and the first six times in Indy 500 history – there was not a single engine-related retirement in the event.

-Manufacturer competition returned to the Verizon IndyCar Series in 2012 with Honda-powered drivers and teams scoring four victories, highlighted by Dario Franchitti’s third triumph at the Indianapolis 500.
+Manufacturer competition returned to the Verizon IndyCar Series in 2012 with Honda-powered drivers and teams scoring four victories, highlighted by Dario Franchitti’s third triumph at the Indianapolis 500; Alexander Rossi’s victory at the historic 100th running in 2016; and Takuma Sato’s popular victory in last year’s “500”.

-Today, HPD operates out of a multilevel, 123,000-square-foot research and development facility in Santa Clarita, Calif., north of Los Angeles.
-There, the company and its more than 100 associates coordinate Honda’s participation in Verizon IndyCar Series racing and the many other racing programs conducted by American Honda, ranging from sports-prototype competition in the IMSA WeatherTech SportsCar Championship all the way to entry-level categories such as karting and quarter-midget racing.
+Today, HPD operates out of a multilevel, 123,000-square-foot facility in Santa Clarita, Calif., north of Los Angeles.
+There, the company and its nearly 150 associates coordinate Honda’s participation in Verizon IndyCar Series racing and the many other racing programs conducted by American Honda, ranging from sports-prototype competition in the IMSA WeatherTech SportsCar Championship all the way to entry-level categories such as karting and quarter-midget racing.

 HPD’s headquarters includes: engine design facilities; comprehensive engine R&D operations; prototype and production parts manufacturing; race-engine preparation and rebuilding areas; a material analysis laboratory; quality-control inspection areas; five engine dynamometer test cells; a machine shop; an electronics lab; a parts center; administrative offices and multiple meeting/conference rooms.